giorgioangel/myersoncoop/README.md

 He heals the teammate by an amount equal to his **Healing Power**

 # Policies
-Two different policies are enabled: 1) Random 2) Smart.
+Three different policies are enabled: 1) Random 2) Smart 3) No-op

 ## Random Policy
 With this policy the target of the warrior and the mage are uniformly chosen between the alive enemies.